Harris County, Texas: Municipal fire/EMS services

 The Harris County Fire Marshal's Office operates an Investigative Branch, an Emergency Response Branch (Hazardous Materials Response) and Prevention Branch (Inspections).
 The office is headquartered at 2318 Atascocita Road in an unincorporated area.
 Incorporated cities operate their own fire departments.
 The city of Houston operates the Houston Fire Department which provides fire and emergency medical coverage to the city of Houston.

 Emergency services districts

 Areas outside of municipal city limits (and some smaller municipalities) have fire and emergency medical services provided by Emergency Service Districts, distinct governmental units with the ability to levy property and sales taxes.
 ESD's may provide fire service, EMS service or both (dual services) and the services they provide determine the limits on their adoptable tax rate.

 ESD's may provide services directly or may contract with an agency or agencies for services.
-Additionally, ESD's may overlap one another to ensure both fire and EMS services are provided.
+ESD's may overlap one another to ensure both fire and EMS services are provided.